SeifAhmed25/ADAS/README.md

 # ADAS
-Simple ADAS (Advanced Driver-Assistance System)
+## Simple ADAS (Advanced Driver-Assistance System)
+This Project simply simulates an ADAS, applying a range of automotive embedded system concepts.